-Most women offenders end up in court due to non-violent offences, such as non-possession of a TV licence and shop theft.
+Most women offenders end up in court due to non-violent offences, such as not having a TV licence or shop theft.
 They are often the primary carers of children and imprisonment can lead to their children progressing into antisocial and offending behaviour.

 Sending women to prison can also lead to loss of employment and accommodation, which in turn contributes towards reoffending on release.
 Women are more likely than men to serve short sentences but are also more likely than men to re-offend following a short sentence.
 Women in prison are more likely to self-harm and do so more frequently than men.